dhruvmalladi/dhruvmalladi.github.io/_pages/about.md

   </p>

   <p>
     Anyways, thank you for stopping by.
 Research is linked under the Research Tab.
-To contact me, just click the Contact Me tab.
+To contact me, just click the email on the sidetab.
 For my Resume, please click the Resume tab and download it.
 Have a great day!
   </p>
 </div>